-Community Planning Partnerships will be reviewing and replacing existing Single Outcome Agreements with Locality Outcome Improvement Plans (LOIPs), as required under the Community Empowerment (Scotland) Act 2015, by September 2017.
-Continuing to engage proactively in, and supporting, the process of replacing SOAs with LOIPs, including ensuring continuing alignment with priorities identified in the RTS and associated RTS Delivery Plan, will form a another key focus during 2017/18.
+Community Planning Partnerships are continuing to develop their Local Outcomes Improvement Plans (LOIPs) and related governance/delivery structures in response to the Community Empowerment (Scotland) Act 2015, and accompanying Locality Plans and related Action Plans/Programmes, across all 4 partner Council areas.
+Continuing to engage proactively, appropriately and effectively in supporting these processes, including ensuring continuing alignment with priorities identified in the RTS and associated RTS Delivery Plan, will continue to be a major focus for the Partnership.

-As outlined above, a considerable and increasing focus and priority during 2016/17 has been supporting the development of a City Deal for the Tay Cities region, covering Angus, Dundee, Perth & Kinross and North East Fife, with a separate City Deal being developed for Stirling and Clackmannanshire.
-Continuing to support the work on developing and implementing the connectivity, inclusion and other elements of City Deals will remain a significant focus moving forward into 2017/18 and beyond.
+As outlined above, a considerable and increasing focus has been supporting the development of a City Deal for the Tay Cities region, covering Angus, Dundee, Perth & Kinross and North East Fife, with a separate City Deal being developed for Stirling and Clackmannanshire.
+Continuing to support the work on developing and implementing the connectivity, inclusion and other elements of both City Deals will remain a significant focus moving forward.

-As a result of planned and unplanned staff turnover the Partnership reviewed its staffing requirements during 2016.
-A revised management structure was approved in March 2016 and in June 2016 further revisions to the staffing structure were approved.
-These are designed to ensure that Tactran is well positioned and appropriately resourced to continue to deliver its statutory role and responsibilities moving forward, whilst adapting to planned and anticipated internal and external changes, including reviews of the NTS and STPR, review of the national planning framework, implementation of the Community Empowerment Act 2015, emerging City Deals and acceleration of the public sector shared/collaborative services agenda.
-Implementation of the revised staffing structure will be progressed having regard to emerging collaborative working opportunities through City Deals and in line with Government expectations to see accelerated progress on this agenda, which RTPs are ideally positioned to support.
+During 2017/18 the Partnership approved and progressed implementation of a revised management and staffing structure, which is designed to ensure that Tactran is well positioned and appropriately resourced to continue to deliver its statutory role and responsibilities moving forward, whilst adapting to planned and anticipated internal and external changes, including the various ongoing national transport and planning reviews, implementation of the Community Empowerment Act 2015, emerging City Deals and acceleration of the public sector shared/collaborative services agenda.